The number 300 is an interesting number.

 Blue Moon Fitness wants to come alongside you and let you know we understand your struggle and more importantly, we care.
 We want to offer you hope and real support.

 We are offering a FREE 3-Month Membership to anyone who has been diagnosed with cancer or diabetes.
-In addition, Pure Core Personal Training, our personal training partner, will be offering a personal training consultation as well as access to small group training during the 3-month period!
+In addition, Blue Moon Fitness will offer a personal training consultation as well as access to small group training during the 3-month period!